 The full text is freely available immediately; there is no embargo period.
 Authors will receive monthly emails providing the count of downloads of their articles.
 Download counts are displayed for each article.
 There are no article submission charges nor article processing charges (APC) to publish.
 COUNTER usage statistics are not available.

-Open Access Statement: This is an open access journal which means that all content is freely available without charge to the user or their institution.
+This is an open access journal which means that all content is freely available without charge to the user or their institution.
 The journal allows readers to read, download, print, search, or link to the full texts of its articles, without asking prior permission from the publisher or the author.
 Any other use, including distributing non-commercially, must be approved by the author.

 Walt Whitman Quarterly Review is preserved in Portico, the CLOCKSS Archive, and the LOCKSS Archive.

 Prior to v.33, the current year of the journal was available to subscribers, with older content being open access.
 Institutional subscriptions were for the calendar year.
 Institutions that cancelled their subscriptions would retain access to all restricted issues until the issues covered by the subscription become open access.
-We do not provide usage statistics by institution.

 Walt Whitman Quarterly Review is hosted by the University of Iowa Libraries.